apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.9.2** - October 8, 2020
+ - Added in the missed weapon skin "Porphyrophobia," from Bloody Harvest 2020.

 **v1.9.1** - September 30, 2020
  - Fixed unlocking FL4K's "Antisoci4l" head (though you should still get that one [all legit-like](https://gearboxloot.com/products/borderlands-3-mask-skins-head-pack))